 planting and parks;

 and any grading of individual lots.
-(Ord.
-86-3, 3-11-1986)

-11-3-6: STAFF REVIEW:

-Before submittal to the planning commission, plats shall have endorsement and review by the city staff.
-Without this endorsement, the plat shall not be reviewed by the planning commission.
-(Ord.
-86-3, 3-11-1986)

 11-3-7: APPROVAL:

-The preliminary plat shall be reviewed by the planning commission, which shall act on the plat as submitted within forty five (45) days after its presentation to the commission or, if modified, within forty five (45) days of the presentation of the latest modification.
+The City must complete the initial review of the preliminary subdivision land use application, including review of the subdivision improvement plans, within 30 business days after the day that the application is submitted.
 The planning commission shall then either approve or reject the subdivision preliminary plat design.

+The Planning Commission shall approve a plat that is compliant with the city’s ordinances, any additional requirements in state law §10-9a-6, and is approved by the culinary water authority and the sanitary sewer authority.

-If approved, the planning commission shall express its written approval with whatever conditions are attached and by returning one copy of preliminary plat, signed by the commission chairperson, to the subdivider.
+If approved, the planning commission shall express its written approval with whatever conditions are attached and by returning one copy of the preliminary plat, signed by the commission chairperson, to the applicant.

 If the preliminary plat is disapproved, the planning commission shall indicate its disapproval in writing and reasons therefore by similarly signed copies.

-Upon the planning commission's approval, the subdivider is authorized to proceed with the preparation of the final plat and detailed construction drawings and specifications for the improvements required in this title.
+Upon the planning commission's approval, the applicant is authorized to proceed with the preparation of the final plat and detailed construction drawings and specifications for the improvements required in this title.
 (Ord.
 86-3, 3-11-1986)

 11-3-8: TIME LIMITATION OF APPROVAL: